-The original adding-doubling was developed by van de Hulst to model light propagation through layered media.
-It was extended to handle Fresnel reflection at boundaries as well as interactions with integrating spheres.
+The original adding-doubling algorithm was developed by van de Hulst to model light propagation through layered media.
+I extended it to handle Fresnel reflection at boundaries as well as interactions with integrating spheres.

-pip install iadpython
+pip3 install iadpython

-Required Python modules: numpy, matplotlib, cytpes
+Required Python modules: numpy, matplotlib, ctypes, scipy

 iadpython is licensed under the terms of the MIT license.